axelgalicia/ledn-exercise/README.md

 ### Searching

-Users can be searched using this section which containes the asked filters and sorting fields.
+Users can be searched using this section which contains the asked filters and sorting fields.

-The backend API already allows to filter by almost all fields as well as sorting.
-For the challenge just required fields were added to the UI.
+The backend API already allows filtering by almost all fields, as well as sorting.
+For the challenge, just required fields were added to the UI.

 ![Diagram](https://github.com/axelgalicia/ledn-exercise/blob/master/images/filter.png)

 ### Results

-This paginated table will display all the matched results instantly after updating any filter or sirting field.
+This paginated table will display all the matched results instantly after updating any filter or sorting field.

 - Results are displayed as inserted by default.
 - User can Download a CSV file of the current search